10 Healthy Fats You Need in Your DietArticle posted in: Diet & Nutrition

 Using an oil-and-vinegar marinade can also help fight cancer: When you grill, fire exposes you to cancer risks from compounds called heterocyclic amines, or HCAs.
 Many scientists contend that HCAs increase risk for colorectal, lung, breast, pancreas and prostate cancers.
 Soaking meat in marinades infused with herbs for an hour, especially those with rosemary, helped decrease the formation of HCAs by more than 70 percent in a study from Kansas State University.

-Using vinaigrettes can also help reduce the amount of salt in your diet: Instead of sprinkling on your veggies or salad, try tossing lightly with a homemade vinagrette of two parts vinegar, one part canola or olive oil, plus spices of your choice—black pepper, garlic powder, cayenne pepper or cumin.
+Using vinaigrettes can also help reduce the amount of salt in your diet: Instead of sprinkling on your veggies or salad, try tossing lightly with a homemade vinaigrette of two parts vinegar, one part avocado or olive oil, plus spices of your choice—black pepper, garlic powder, cayenne pepper or cumin.
 You’ll add flavor, reduce your salt intake, and—bonus—add healthy fats from the oil that will make you feel fuller, faster.